 is Foz do Iguacu, home to the incredible Iguassu Falls,

 followed by Sao Paulo, Manaus, Florianopolis and Salvador.

 More Argentinans visit Brazil than any other nationality,

 followed by the United States and Portugal.
 Approximately

 800,000 visitors from the United States come to Brazil each

-Use the navigation at left to navigate this
+Use the links at left to navigate this

-portion of our website, or visit the pages directly below:
+portion of our website, or visit the links below: